sedostheatre/sedos.co.uk/input/about/how-we-operate.md

 Ryan’s job is to agree a show budget with a show producer and then helping the producers deal with any unexpected events….

 Ryan joined Sedos in 2011 and has musically directed a number of shows including _Spring Awakening_, _Into the Woods_, _I Love You Because_, _Not Just Another Love Story_, _Legally Blonde_ and _tick,tick… BOOM!_, _Little Women_ and _Priscilla Queen of the Desert_.

+## Trustees

+The trustees’ primary responsibility is to ensure the long-term financial health of the society, as well as ensuring compliance with laws, regulations and financial reporting obligations.
+This involves ensuring performance, rehearsal and build space and managing the society’s assets.

+The trustees are responsible for the long-term financial health of the society and have certain legal responsibilities.
+They keep an eye on the management committee and agree annual operating budget with them.
+In particular the trustees are ensuring that we have long-term performance, rehearsal and build space so that the society can continue to put on great shows!
+The trustees are elected by the members for three-year terms or co-opted in accordance with the society’s constitution.
+The rrustees meet every three months.

+The trustees are:

+Chair | Chris de Pury\
+Vice-Chair | Helen Lowe \
+Secretary | Alex Baker\
+Trustee with financial responsibility | Simon Hill\
+Ex officio, chair of the management committee | Matt Gould\
+Tom Brennan\
+Dawn Harrison-Wallace\
+Angus Jacobs\
+Rebecca Kendall\
+Charlotte Price\
+Robert J Stanex\
+Craig Topp

+Minutes of trustees’ meetings can be found here.

+**Sedos - The Stock Exchange Dramatic and Operatic Society.** \
+An unincorporated charity | Charity Number 1173896

+**Sedos - The Stock** Exchange Dramatic and Operatic Society.  \
+A Charitable Incorporated Association | Charity Number 1173896